sareacct91/Password-Generator/README.md

 ## Description

-This project will generates a random password based on user preferences.
+This application will generates a random password based on user preferences.

 ## Installation